 Fire Stations Accepting Rechargeable, Lithium, Silver Oxide and Mercury Batteries

 - Regular household (alkaline and zinc carbon) batteries should be disposed of in regular trash.

 - Rechargeable batteries, as well as lithium, silver oxide, and mercury batteries, should be dropped off at an Arlington fire station or the HHM Facility.

 - Car batteries can be collected with curbside recycling ("Residential Curbside Collections") or dropped off at the HHM Facility.

 CFLs contain mercury and shouldn’t be thrown in the trash.

 CFL Drop-off Sites

-Fluorescent tubes are one of the most popular and widely used lighting options available, but they contain mercury and must be correctly disposed of at an HHM facility like Arlington's and the Bozman Center information desk.
+Fluorescent tubes are one of the most popular and widely used lighting options available, but they contain mercury and must be correctly disposed of at an HHM facility like Arlington's.
 Do not place in the trash.